tpf/tprf-hugo-site/content/cpan-licensing-guidelines.md

 ---
-title: "CPAN Licensing Guidelines - The Perl and Raku Foundation"
+title: "CPAN Licensing Guidelines"
 url:   "/cpan-licensing-guidelines.html"
 ---
-CPAN Licensing GuidelinesThis page provides some guidelines for including copyright and license notices in CPAN modules.
+This page provides some guidelines for including copyright and license notices in CPAN modules.
 The intention is that these guidelines can be used to create a code-kwalitee tool to check CPAN modules for license and copyright notics.